occupational asthma

 | Persulfates | Hairdressers |

-The most common cause of occupational asthma in industrialised countries.
+The most common cause of occupational asthma in industrialised countries (> 400 agents identified overall).
 Exposure can occur even at very low concentrations.
 Ask about spray painting, foam manufacturing, and insulation work.

 when to suspect